 - Elements of Swiss Family Treehouse include ship oars and sails, an elaborate bamboo waterwheel with connecting pipes to distribute the water, a coat of arms, a pump organ, hammocks, a map of the Indian Ocean, and a stove constructed with volcanic rocks.
 Rooms that you will encounter include a living room, two bedrooms, a library, and a kitchen.

 - Other versions of Swiss Family Treehouse are located at the Disneyland parks in Tokyo and Paris.
-Anaheim’s Swiss Family Treehouse was changed to “Tarzan’s Treehouse” in 1999 to coincide with Disney’s new animated feature Tarzan.
+Anaheim’s Treehouse was converted to “Tarzan’s Treehouse” in 1999 to coincide with Disney’s new animated feature Tarzan.
 Hong Kong Disneyland also incorporates Tarzan’s Treehouse.